By Timothy S. Donahue

 That means most traditional handmade cigars remain exempt from FDA requirements, including premarket authorization, user fees, and certain marketing restrictions—while flavored cigars and machine-made products remain subject to those rules.

-“This ruling provides long-overdue clarity for the industry, regulators, and lawmakers,” said Mike Copperman of Cigar Rights of America.
+“This ruling provides long-overdue clarity for the industry, regulators, and lawmakers,” said Mike Copperman of Cigar Rights of America (CRA).
 “After nearly two decades of litigation and advocacy, the courts have definitively recognized what science, history, and common sense have long established, that premium cigars are fundamentally different.”

 The court’s decision also reinforces a key 2023 finding—that the FDA failed to justify regulating premium cigars the same way it regulates mass-market tobacco products.
 Judge Mehta relied heavily on the administrative record compiled during the FDA’s rulemaking process, a point industry groups emphasized.